 6 medical school loan forgiveness programs for doctors

 Student loans may help cover the cost of your medical education, but paying back your loans can be a tall order when starting your career.
-The average medical student graduates with $250,990 in total student loan debt, seven times more debt than the average college graduate.
+The average medical school debt for graduates in 2023 hovered around $200,000.

-If you have debt from medical school that you’re struggling to pay off, medical school loan forgiveness programs could provide much-needed financial relief by making your debt more manageable.
+If you have debt and student loans from medical school that you’re struggling to pay off, medical school loan forgiveness programs could provide much-needed financial relief by making your debt more manageable.

+6 medical school loan forgiveness programs for doctors